dwesterwick/SPTQuestingBots/README.md

 * Mods that add a lot of new quests may cause latency issues that may result in game stability problems and stuttering
 * Bots tend to get trapped in certain areas.
 Known areas:
     * Customs between Warehouse 4 and New Gas
+    * Customs in some Dorms rooms
     * Lighthouse in the mountains near the Resort spawn
     * Lighthouse on the rocks near the helicopter crash
-    * Lighthouse in various rocky areas
 * Bots blindly run to their objective (unless they're in combat) even if it's certain death (i.e. running into the Sawmill when Shturman is there).
 They will only engage you if they see you, so they may blindly run right past you.
 Honestly, this isn't so unrealistic compared to live Tarkov...
 * Bots take the most direct path to their objectives, which may involve running in the middle of an open area without any cover.
 * Certain bot "brains" stay in a combat state for a long time, during which they're unable to continue their quests.